google/testrun/README.md

  - Docker - [Install guide](https://docs.docker.com/engine/install/ubuntu/)
  - Open vSwitch ``sudo apt-get install openvswitch-common openvswitch-switch``

-## How it works
-Test Run creates an isolated and controlled network environment to fully simulate enterprise network deployments in your device testing lab.
-This removes the necessity for complex hardware, advanced knowledge and networking experience whilst enabling semi-technical engineers to validate device behaviour against industry cyber standards.
+## Roadmap :chart_with_upwards_trend:
+Test Run will constantly evolve to further support end-users by automating device network behaviour against industry standards.

-## Contributing
+## Contributing :keyboard:
 The contributing requirements can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
+In short, checkout the [Google CLA](https://cla.developers.google.com/) site to get started.

-## FAQ
+## FAQ :raising_hand:
 1) What device networking functionality is validated by Test Run?

   Best practices and requirements for IoT devices are constantly changing due to technological advances and discovery of vulnerabilities.